idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 #### Build PETSc and libMesh

-Build PETSc and libMesh by instructing these libraries to use the offline directory you created:
+Build PETSc and libMesh by instructing these libraries to use the downloads directory you created:

-!template load file=installation/build_petsc_and_libmesh.md.template PATH=~/offline PETSC_ARGS1=--skip-submodule-update PETSC_ARGS2=--with-packages-download-dir=~/offline/downloads LIBMESH_ARGS1=--skip-submodule-update
+!template load file=installation/build_petsc_and_libmesh.md.template PATH=~/projects PETSC_ARGS1=--skip-submodule-update PETSC_ARGS2=--with-packages-download-dir=~/projects/downloads LIBMESH_ARGS1=--skip-submodule-update

 Unfortunately, any errors incurred during the above step is going to be beyond the scope of this document.
 Most likely, an error will be related to a missing library by one of the myriad